dCache/dcache-book2/cookbook-clients.md

 ldap
 ====

-DCACHE is commonly deployed with the BDII.
-The information provider within DCACHE publishes information to BDII.
-To querying the DCACHE BDII is a matter of using the standard command ldapsearch.
+dCache is commonly deployed with the BDII.
+The information provider within dCache publishes information to BDII.
+To querying the dCache BDII is a matter of using the standard command ldapsearch.
 For grid the standard ldap port is set to 2170 from the previous value of 2135.

-    PROMPT-USER ldapsearch -x -H ldap://localhost:2170 -b mds-vo-name=resource,o=grid > /tmp/ldap.output.ldif
+    [user] $ ldapsearch -x -H ldap://localhost:2170 -b mds-vo-name=resource,o=grid > /tmp/ldap.output.ldif
-    PROMPT-USER wc -l  /tmp/ldap.output.ldif
+    [user] $ wc -l  /tmp/ldap.output.ldif
     205 /tmp/ldap.output.ldif

 As can be seen from above even a single node standard install of DCACHE returns a considerable number of lines and for this reason we have not included the output, in this case 205 lines where written.